 5. Wayne Cooper

 Wayne Cooper was the lead vocalist from the legendary group ‘Cameo’ in the 70’s and 80’s.
-Wayne died due to AIDS but there is also rumors of him dying from a plane crash.
-None of the rumors have been confirmed.
-He was well-known for his unique high pitch singing voice.
-He passed in 1984 at the young age of 29.
+He died due to A.I.D.S but there are also rumors of him dying from a plane crash.
+In fact, none of the rumors have been confirmed.
+Cooper passed in 1984 at the young age of 29.
+This 70’s and 80’s singer was well-known for his unique high pitch singing voice.

 6. Bobby Debarge

 Bobby Debarge is well-known for being in the 70’s group ‘Switch’.
-He died of AIDS in 1995 at the age of 39 in Rapids Grand, Michigan.
 It is said due to his drug addiction he contracted HIV which later developed into AIDS.
+The DeBarge brother died of AIDS in 1995 at the age of 39 in Rapids Grand, Michigan.

 7. Sylvester James

 Sylvester James was bought up in the Watts project in Los Angeles California.
-He is well-known for his group the Cockettes and the disco singles in the 70’s and 80’s.
-He died in 1988 from complications of the AIDS virus at the age of 41.
-He left all his future royalties to the San Fransisco AIDS/HIV organization.
+Also, he is well-known for his group the Cockettes and their disco singles in the 70’s and 80’s.
+James died in 1988 from complications of the AIDS virus at the age of 41.
+For the most part, he left all his future royalties to the San Fransisco AIDS/HIV organization.

 8. Alan Wiggins

 Alan Wiggins was from Los Angeles, California and was a professional baseball player for the San Diego Padres.
 He was known to have a habit of doing hard drugs and was soon diagnosed with AIDS.
 He died in 1991 at the age of 32.
 His daughter Candice Wiggins now plays in the WNBA.
 She was 4 when her father Alan Wiggins died of AIDS.